nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

   - theme-customization
 ---

-**Why splitting your codebase too early can quietly destroy your team’s velocity — and what to do instead.**
+> Why splitting your codebase too early can quietly destroy your team’s velocity — and what to do instead.

----

 When you're building a startup, your number one job is to ship: ship features, ship experiments, ship value to users.
 Architecture matters — but the wrong architecture, especially premature microservices, can quietly choke your momentum.

 I've seen this firsthand leading backend efforts at early-stage companies.
 A well-meaning "clean architecture" plan can morph into a graveyard of half-finished services, broken local setups, and slow, demoralized teams.

-Let's dig into why microservices are often the wrong move early on, where they *do* make sense, and how to structure your startup's systems for speed and survival.
+Let's dig into why microservices are often the wrong move early on, where they _do_ make sense, and how to structure your startup's systems for speed and survival.

----

 ## Monoliths Are Not the Enemy